MBHudson/CryptoWalletCracker/README.md

 ### Notes:
 - Without limiting resource use all cores maintain 100% CPU consumption risking damage to the user's device.
 It is possible for one or two cores to persist.
 In these events I have found it beneficial to simply close the terminal and restart the script with the <i><b> "cryptowalletcracker" </b></i> command.
-Using a tool such at <b><i>"htop"</i></b> is stoutly advised because you then see current state of CPU usage and whether or not the script is running properly.
+Using a tool such at <b><i>"htop"</i></b> is strongly advised because you then see current state of CPU usage and whether or not the script is running properly.
 (To install "sudo apt install htop") You can run Htop anytime in a seperate terminal with the "htop" command.

 ## Todo: